 It is worth taking your time with this before you sign up, as you’ll want to avoid the headache of having to switch halfway through your contract if they don’t meet your expectations.

 Call them.
 It’s as simple as that; you are becoming the employee of a company, so you’d want to see how they treat people, how quickly they answer the phone, and how friendly and helpful they are.
 In today’s market, these differentiate a great company from an all right one.

 How can SmartWork help?

 We would love to talk to you.
 Give us a call and speak to one of our business managers.
 Chances are they will be your contact throughout your freelance career.
 Give us your details, and we will provide the most accurate illustration possible.

 Want to get things done quickly?
 No problem, e-mail us at firstname.lastname@example.org with your details, and we will respond within 5 minutes with a salary illustration.
 Remember, the more info you give us, the more accurate it will be.

 We have been around for two decades now, we are FCSA accredited (compliant) and APsCo members, and we pride ourselves in providing a truly personal service.
 Our reviews are a testament to our service promise.

-We hope you’ll find this article helpful and if you’d like to get in touch, please feel free to call on 0800 434 6446 or send an e-mail to email@example.com.
+We hope you’ll find this article helpful, and if you’d like to get in touch, please feel free to call at 0800 434 6446 or send an e-mail to email@example.com.